isantospardo/kubespray/contrib/terraform/openstack/README.md

 #### Test access

 Make sure you can connect to the hosts.
-Note that Flatcar Container Linux by Kinvolk will have a state `FAILED` due to Python not being present.
+Note that Flatcar will have a state `FAILED` due to Python not being present.
 This is okay, because Python will be installed during bootstrapping, so long as the hosts are not `UNREACHABLE`.

 ```ShellSession
 $ ansible -i inventory/$CLUSTER/hosts -m ping all